 The Judging Panel

-Alastair Hudson is Professor of Equity & Finance Law at the University of Southampton, and the recipient of the 2008 Law Teacher of the Year award.
+Alastair Hudson has been Professor of Equity & Finance Law at the University of Southampton, and Professor of Equity & Law at Queen Mary, University of London.
+He received the Law Teacher of the Year award in 2008.
 Alastair's varied research and teaching interests include equity, finance, company and property law, as well as issues around social exclusion and the law.
-He is also a National Teaching Fellow, Fellow of the Higher Education Academy, and was recently voted the University of Southampton's "Most Outstanding Lecturer 2014".
+He is also a National Teaching Fellow.

 Marianne Lightowler is head of marketing in Oxford University Press's higher education department.
 Marianne's career in publishing spans 20 years, and she has a passion for legal educational materials, developing Oxford's undergraduate law list for the last 15 years.